MerginMaps/docs/src/server/index.md

 This section of documentation is relevant for the **On-Premises <EnterprisePlatformName />** and **<CommunityPlatformName />**.

 :::tip Interested in using <EnterprisePlatformName />?
-Information about <EnterprisePlatformName />, its features and pricing can be found on our [website](https://merginmaps.com/pricing-for-ce-and-ee).
+<EnterprisePlatformName /> features and pricing can be found on our [website](https://merginmaps.com/pricing).

 Contact our <MerginMapsEmail id="sales" desc="sales team" /> for more details.
 :::